Fleker/mem-os/README.md

 * Terminal commands are run in a sandbox, with their own memory pool.
 * Some memory calls throw errors in certain bounding cases.

+### Files
+In most computer systems you have a standard user file system in "user space".
+With every application writing directly to non-volatile memory, each app can allocate both volatile and non-volatile memory blocks.
+When the system restarts, all volatile memory blocks keep their previous value.
+If allocated, the new process must take care to clear the values themselves.
+Non-volatile memory is stored in a specific `.data` file in their script's location.
+This file is hidden and inaccessible to other processes.

 ### Memory
 * `mem_request(length)`
 * `mem_free(addr, length)`